Ashutosh-aditya/CG-project/README.md

 ## Acknowledgments

-This code is based on the work of the contributors Ashutosh Aditya and Abhinav Akarsh.
+This code is based on the work of the contributor Ashutosh Aditya.